sourcegraph/handbook/content/support/carl-readme.md

 ### Sun, moon and rising signs
-Up until just a few mins ago I had zero clue as to what any of this meant:
+Up until just a few mins ago, I had zero clues as to what any of this meant:
-I'm a Gemini Ascendant, Virgo with a Taurus moon (Someone will have to explain this too me but that is what the internet says ¯\_(ツ)_/¯
+I'm a Gemini Ascendant, Virgo with a Taurus moon (Someone will have to explain this too me but that is what the internet says ¯\\_(ツ)\_/¯ )